-Herlyn-Werner-Wunderlich (HWW) syndrome, is a rare anomaly characterised by Müllerian duct anomalies (MDA) associated with mesonephric duct anomalies 3.
+Herlyn-Werner-Wunderlich (HWW) syndrome, is a rare anomaly characterized by Müllerian duct anomalies (MDA) associated with mesonephric duct anomalies 3.
 This entity is also known as obstructed hemivagina and ipsilateral renal anomaly (OHVIRA).
 It is not to be confused with the Wunderlich syndrome.

 Presentation is typically after menarche with pelvic pain due to the obstructed hemivagina.
 There may be a palpable pelvic mass.